samrap/outrun-theme-vscode/README.md

 ---

 Looking for Sublime Text 3?
 [I got you covered](https://github.com/samrap/outrun-color-scheme-sublime)!
+A port of this theme for Atom is also available [here](https://github.com/StephKeys/sweet-synthwave-syntax).

 ---